MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

-# Setting Up Host bridged Docker MacVLAN Network for Traefik
+## Final Test - Setting Up Host bridged Docker MacVLAN Network for Traefik

 Building on the previous example, let's integrate Traefik as a reverse proxy for our services using MacVLAN and additional required networks.

-## Assumptions about your setup
+### Assumptions about your setup

 I'm going to assume you [removed all the containers](#step-4-cleanup-running-docker-containers), [deleted your docker-container.yml](#step-1-docker-compose-file), [kept the MacVLAN and ip tables rules we made earlier](#step-4-enable-host-to-container-communication).
 Starting from scratch - but same network.

 * * *

-## Step 1.
+### Step 1.
 Create a new internal docker network

 With this, any containers placed here can access each other without the host: